Food Service Forms

 - Mobile food unit information: Instructions and requirements for opening a mobile food vending truck.

 - Change of ownership information: Submit at least 30 days prior to taking ownership to avoid additional fees.

 Time to renew?
 Permits are issued on an annual basis and must be renewed.
 Below you will find relevant forms for an annual renewal.

 - Commissary agreement (pdf): All foods to be sold to the public must be prepared in an approved kitchen.
 Additionally, all dishes, utensils, and wares used to prepare the food must be washed, rinsed, and sanitized in an approved kitchen.
 If you will be requiring a commissary kitchen, complete this form and submit it annually.

 - Mobile unit restroom agreement: A restroom agreement is required for each location that a mobile unit will be parked at for more than one hour.

-- Mobile unit route plan
+- Mobile unit route plan: To be submitted annually.

 - Washington State Retail Food Code

 - Smoking in public places law, RCW 70.160

 - Cottage food operations laws allow people to make certain foods (e.g., jams, jellies and baked goods) in their home kitchens and sell directly to consumers.
 These operations will be licensed and inspected by the state Department of Agriculture.